Ernyoke/ervin-szilagyi-static-site/src/projects.md

 ### *domain-recon*

-`domain-recon` is a tool which can be used for reconnaissance.
-It helps extend the attack surface in case of a certain domain.
-It fetches all the available active certificates for a host and, using certificate parsing, extracts all available domains from "Common Name" and "Matching Identities" fields.
-Moreover, in a lot of cases it may encounter certificates issued for wildcard domains (example: `*.example.com`).
-For these domains, it can use a word list to extend these wildcards by filling in words from the list and generate potential subdomains.
+`domain-recon` is a tool which can be used for passive host reconnaissance.
+It helps extend the attack surface by fetching all the available active certificates for the host.
+Using certificate parsing, it extracts all available domains from "Common Name" and "Matching Identities" fields.
+Moreover, in a lot of cases, it may encounter certificates issued for wildcard domains (`example: *.example.com`).
+For these domains, it can use a word list to extend these wildcards by filling in words from the list and generate new potential subdomains.

 ![domain-recon in action](images/domain-recon.gif)